-Firm who can track the ROI of digital media are 12 times more likely to increase year-over-year sales.
+Firms that can track the ROI of digital media are 12 times more likely to increase year-over-year sales.

 Consumers seek digital media

 Traditional media, by its very nature, is short and provides little information.
-In contrast, digital media provides detailed information needed to make decisions and get the most from your purchases.
+In contrast, digital media provides the detailed information needed to make decisions and get the most from your purchases.

 Wanna install a pool, but don’t know whether you should do an above ground or below ground?
 Google